linexjlin/GPTs/READ ME.md

 #Difference between Forking and Cloning a Repository

-Forking  | Cloning
+Fork          | Clone
 ------------- | -------------
-Content Cell  | Content Cell
-Content Cell  | Content Cell
+*Forking is done on the GitHub Account  | Content Cell Content Cell  | Content Cell